 The late Kenny Baker has been replaced by Jimmy Vee in the part of R2-D2.
+Frank Oz has “been asked not to talk about” the possibility of him playing Yoda – so fans think he may appear in one of Rey’s Force visions.
 In The Last Jedi there is also an actual Usual Suspect – in the form of Benicio Del Toro – who is believed to be playing a new badass villain.
 If he’s anything like the The Collector he portrays in Guardians Of The Galaxy we’re in for a treat of the first order.

 If reports are to be believed Obi-Wan Kenobi is likely to return too.
 Other than that, Jurassic Park star Laura Dern is rumoured to be playing a Resistance leader, while Rogue One director Gareth Edwards will also get in on the act with a cameo.
 Tom Hardy is tipped to make a cameo as a stormtrooper, too.
 He all but confirmed this in a recent interview with The Hollywood Reporter – “I don’t know if I can even say that” when asked if the rumours were true.
 He added: “The internet is a glorious web of deceit and misinformation, isn’t it?”